0xsyr0/dittobytes/README.md

 # License & copyright

-Copyright (c) 2025 Tijme Gommers.
+Copyright &copy; 2025 Tijme Gommers.
 Dittobytes is released under the Mozilla Public License Version 2.0.
 View [LICENSE.md](https://github.com/tijme/dittobytes/blob/master/LICENSE.md) for the full license.
+Dittobytes depends on various open-source components which all have their own license and copyright.